-Appendix F: Checklist for Completing the Project Phase
+Appendix C: Checklist for Completing the Project Phase

-1. Take DMPR 904 Methods and Methodology.
-2. Enroll in first session of DMPR 905 Project Development Seminar II.
-3. Consult with DMIN Director and specialization coordinator about an adviser and reader for your project.
-4. Enroll in DMPR 902 Project Proposal Course and initiate contact with adviser and reader to arrange a meeting for discussion of project topic.
+1Take DMPR 904 Methods and Methodology.
+2Enroll in first session of DMPR 905 Project Development Seminar II.
+3Consult with DMIN Director and specialization coordinator about an adviser and reader for your project.
+4Enroll in DMPR 902 Project Proposal Course and initiate contact with adviser and reader to arrange a meeting for discussion of project topic.
 At this meeting discuss with them preferred methods of contact (e.g., face-to- face, phone, or email) and expected time frames for receiving a response to questions and written materials.
-5. Submit all drafts of your proposal to your adviser, reader, and DMIN Director.
-6. Enroll in Project Proposal Course Continuation DMPR 902.01 if project proposal is not complete and passed by the end of the term.
-7. Submit a final draft of your project proposal to your faculty project committee.
-8. Submit a research plan to the Institutional Review Board.
-Allow two months for its action 9.
-After receiving a passing grade for the project proposal and approval from the Institutional Review Board, enroll in the Project Course DMPR 906.
-10. Begin conducting your project.
+5Submit all drafts of your proposal to your adviser, reader, and DMIN Director.
+6Enroll in Project Proposal Course Continuation DMPR 902.01 if project proposal is not complete and passed by the end of the term.
+7Submit a final draft of your project proposal to your faculty project committee.
+8Submit a research plan to the Institutional Review Board.
+Allow two months for its action 9After receiving a passing grade for the project proposal and approval from the Institutional Review Board, enroll in the Project Course DMPR 906.
+10Begin conducting your project.
 Consult regularly with your adviser.
-11. Once the project has been completed, begin writing the project report.
+11Once the project has been completed, begin writing the project report.
 See Project Guidebook for instructions for writing the final report.
-12. Enroll in Project Continuation Course DMPR 906.01 as needed.
-13. Submit a first draft of the Project Report to the faculty project committee.
+If using MS Word, use the most recent version supplied for free by Phillips Theological Seminary.
+12Enroll in Project Continuation Course DMPR 906.01 as needed.
+13Submit a first draft of the Project Report to the faculty project committee.
 See Timeline in Appendix VII.
 Be prepared to make revisions.
 Those students wanting to graduate in May should submit the first complete draft including reflections by May 1st of the year prior to graduation.

-14. Expect to complete numerous revisions based on the comments of the committee.
+109 14Expect to complete numerous revisions based on the comments of the committee.
 When the adviser, readers and DMIN Director determine that the written project is nearly complete, schedule an oral presentation.
-Those students wanting to graduate in May must complete their oral presentation by February 28 th .
-15. Present project orally, usually during the month of February.
-16. Submit final project with revisions suggested at oral presentation to adviser and DMIN Director.
-Those students wanting to graduate in May must submit the final draft by March 15 th prior to ordering cap and gown.
-17. If your oral presentation and project report pass, make proper application for graduation with the seminary registrar's office.
+Those students wanting to graduate in May must complete their oral presentation by February 28th.
+15Present project orally, usually during the month of February.

+16Submit final project with revisions suggested at oral presentation to adviser and DMIN Director.
+Those students wanting to graduate in May must submit the final draft by March 15th prior to ordering cap and gown.
+17If your oral presentation and project report pass, make proper application for graduation with the seminary registrar's office.
 Check with student accounts to make sure all tuition graduation, diploma and other fees have been paid.
-18. After receiving the revised draft from the adviser and DMIN Director, make all final corrections and submit required material for final review to person designated by DMIN Director.
-19. Two weeks before graduation, submit a final, camera-ready draft of the Project Report, Approval Page, Abstract, signed RIM Submission Form, signed Copyright Approval Form, and library invoice to the library Director.
-A student will not be able to participate in graduation ceremonies or receive a diploma until these items have been submitted.
-20. Celebrate!!!!!!
+18After receiving the revised draft from the adviser and DMIN Director, make all final corrections and submit required material for final review to person designated by DMIN Director.
+19Contact the Dean of the Library at least 4 weeks prior to graduation to begin coordinating the final project formatting phase.
+If you are using MS Word, you will use the DMin project formatting template for this.
+Let the Dean of the Library know immediately if you are using different word processing software.
+Once the final format editing phase is complete the Dean of the Library will send you printing and binding instructions, and will let the Registrar and your project advisor know your format editing phase is complete.
+20Celebrate!!!!!!